• Skip to main content

 1. Beef cuts recommended - sirloin, rib-eye, tenderloin, and top sirloin.
 Other budget-friendly beef cuts you can use are skirt steaks, flank steaks, and flat iron steaks.
 Pound with a mallet to tenderize before cooking.

-2. Soy sauce - use Filipino soy sauce.
-If not available use regular soy sauce like Kikkoman, add 1 to 2 tablespoon more as needed.
+2. Soy sauce – use Filipino soy sauce.
+If not available use regular soy sauce like Kikkoman, add 1 to 2 tbsp more as needed.

 3. Sear the meat in batches.
 Do not overcrowd the pan.
 This will help retain the heat of the pan, making the caramelization easier.